Sagar4173/ONYX/docs/ENVIRONMENT_SETUP.md

 # Environment Configuration Guide

-This guide explains how to configure environment variables for the SecureDevOps AI Platform.
+This guide explains how to configure environment variables for the ONYX - Security Intelligence Platform.

 ## 📁 Environment Files Overview